venovako/KogAcc/README.md

 ### Example

-A small complex input matrix, outputs for various strategies and APNG animations (viewable with Firefox) are [here](https://venovako.eu/z84/) (to be expanded).
+A small complex input matrix, outputs for various strategies and GIF animations are [here](https://venovako.eu/z84/).